Dental practice software, built for your practice model

 • Managing insurance claims, patient billing, and recall scheduling across multiple locations with no shared patient view or centralised reporting?

-RaftLabs builds custom dental practice software for independent practices, DSOs, and dental tech companies.
-We build patient scheduling systems, treatment planning tools, dental charting, insurance billing and claims management, HIPAA-compliant patient records, automated recall and reminder workflows, loyalty and referral programs, and multi-location group management platforms.
-Most projects ship in 10 to 14 weeks at a fixed, agreed cost.
-We've shipped 20+ loyalty and patient engagement platforms across healthcare-adjacent service businesses.
+RaftLabs builds custom dental practice software for independent practices, DSOs, and dental tech companies: patient scheduling, dental charting, insurance billing and claims, HIPAA-compliant records, automated recall and reminders, loyalty programs, and multi-location group management.
+Most builds launch a validated v1 in 10 to 14 weeks, then iterate, at a fixed cost agreed before work starts.

 Architecture from sprint one